 How is the MSc assessed?

 Grade are awarded for modules and and the company project / dissertation.
-Each module is assessed by a Post Module Assignment of approximately 5,000 words which will be composed of usually two questions relating to the learning gained during that module.
+Each module is assessed by a Post Module Assignment (PMA) of approximately 6,000 words which will be composed of usually two questions relating to the learning gained during that module.